 One of the most common questions here at XDA over the past several months has been, “When will my HTC device receive Ice Cream Sandwich?”
 Now, thanks to a tip from XDA Senior Member neoofoox we have our answer.

 Although we previously mentioned the devices confirmed to get ICS from HTC’s blog back in March, it was only recently that HTC finally confirmed their timeline for this year’s releases.
 According to HTC:

 What is the overall timeline of Android 4.0 updates?

 The majority of devices will receive upgrades in June and July 2012 and we expect to finish upgrades in August 2012 for all announced devices.

 When will my device get the Android 4.0 upgrade?

-Posted May 12, 2012 By: Former Writer
+Posted May 12, 2012 at 10:00 pm by Former Writer

 For owners of many HTC device such as the HTC Amaze 4G, EVO 3D, MyTouch 4G Slide, Sensation, and the Vivid/Raider/Velocity, this has been a long time coming.
 A fully functional method to restore a device from a full brick is a pretty big deal.
 This then gives users more confidence when performing potentially risky tasks such as HBoot updates, ROM flashes, or turning S On.

 Posted May 9, 2012 at 07:00 am by pstevep